How To Find An OCD Therapist Near Me

-Obsessive-Compulsive Disorder OCD is a mental health disorder that many people are only aware of thanks to a few popular television shows and movies.
-These works of fiction often depict obsessive-compulsive disorder as something harmless, and as a device to make viewers laugh at the character that has it.
+Obsessive-Compulsive Disorder OCD is a mental health disorder that many people are only aware of, thanks to a few popular television shows and movies.
+These fiction works often depict obsessive-compulsive disorder as something harmless and as a device to make viewers laugh at the character that has it.
 But Obsessive-Compulsive Disorder OCD is a condition that is far from a laughing matter.
-It is an anxiety disorder that can be debilitating for many who suffer from it, and the treatment of obsessive-compulsive disorder can take years to be successful for those with very severe symptoms.
+It is an anxiety disorder that can be debilitating for many who suffer from it.
+The treatment of obsessive-compulsive disorder can take years to be successful for those with very severe symptoms.
 As with any mental health disorder, understanding the condition is the first step in finding relief for obsessive-compulsive symptoms.
 The next step is then finding OCD therapists/psychologists that can help you address your issues and lessen your symptoms.

 What Is OCD?

 According to the OCD Foundation, Obsessive-Compulsive Disorder OCD is a cycle of obsessions or compulsions that interrupt a person’s normal thoughts or habits.
 Obsessions are unwanted, intrusive thoughts, images, or urges that trigger intensely distressing feelings.
-Compulsions are behaviors an individual engages in to attempt to get rid of the obsessions and/or decrease the distress they cause.
+Compulsions are behaviors an individual engages in to eliminate the obsessions and/or decrease the distress they cause.
 While many people may experience mild instances of obsessive-compulsive symptoms during some point in their lives, this does not mean that they have an obsessive-compulsive disorder.
-In order to be classified as OCD, those with true OCD find the symptoms overwhelming their lives to the point that their normal routines or habits are affected.
+To be classified as OCD, those with true OCD find the symptoms overwhelming their lives to the point that their normal routines or habits are affected.

 Signs That You Have OCD

-The other facet of obsessive-compulsive disorder OCD is compulsions, which are repetitive behaviors or thoughts that someone with OCD uses to try and counteract or reduce their obsessions.
-These compulsions only relieve OCD obsessions temporarily but are also often the only way an OCD sufferer knows how to cope with their symptoms.
+The other facet of obsessive-compulsive disorder OCD is compulsions, which are repetitive behaviors or thoughts that someone with OCD uses to counteract or reduce their obsessions.
+These compulsions only relieve OCD obsessions temporarily but are often the only way an OCD sufferer knows how to cope with their symptoms.
 Just as with obsessions, compulsions consume much of a person’s time and keep them from doing things they enjoy or are supposed to be doing.
-In order to classify as a symptom of obsessive-compulsive disorder, the OCD Foundation says that compulsions must be something a person feels driven to do, but would instead not participate in.
+To classify as a symptom of obsessive-compulsive disorder, the OCD Foundation says that compulsions must be something a person feels driven to do but would instead not participate in.
 With obsessive-compulsive symptoms, these actions are often ways that sufferers attempt to lessen or eliminate their obsessions, if even for a short period of time.

 How Is OCD Treated?

-While in the past, the treatment of obsessive-compulsive disorder was thought impossible, new advances in the last few decades have made a marked improvement in helping people with this disorder.
+While the treatment of obsessive-compulsive disorder was thought impossible in the past, new advances in the last few decades have made a marked improvement in helping people with this disorder.
 There are now multiple types of therapy available for the treatment of an obsessive-compulsive disorder that can help significantly lessen, and in some cases even eliminate, the symptoms of OCD.
-OCD counselors provide a supportive environment for sufferers in order to help them determine how severe their symptoms are, as well as come up with a treatment for OCD obsessions and compulsions.
+OCD counselors provide a supportive environment for sufferers to determine how severe their symptoms are and develop a treatment for OCD obsessions and compulsions.
 OCD treatment can involve a few different types of OCD therapy at an office or medical center, such as:

 - Cognitive Therapy

 Cognitive therapy is founded on the belief that our thoughts influence our feelings and that our feelings, in turn, influence the ways that we interpret situations.
-Cognitive therapy helps OCD therapists address the fact that many of our emotions are as a result of the way that we think, and that often these thoughts may be distorted by a mental health issue.
-For those with obsessive-compulsive impulses, their uncontrollable thoughts most certainly affect their feelings in negative ways and affect the way that they are able to process certain situations, especially in relation to their triggers.
-With the help of therapists or psychologists that specialize in cognitive therapy, people with this disorder can learn how to manage their OCD and related symptoms.
+Cognitive therapy helps OCD therapists address the fact that many of our emotions result from how we think and that a mental health issue may distort these thoughts.
+For those with obsessive-compulsive impulses, their uncontrollable thoughts most certainly affect their feelings negatively and affect how they can process certain situations, especially their triggers.
+With therapists or psychologists who specialize in cognitive therapy, people with this disorder can learn how to manage their OCD and related symptoms.
 Cognitive therapy allows OCD therapists to help those with obsessive-compulsive disorder learn to distinguish between their thoughts and feelings, be aware of the ways their thoughts can have a detrimental influence on their feelings, evaluate if these trigger thoughts are biased and develop skills aimed at interrupting and correcting these thoughts.

 - Cognitive-Behavioral Therapy

-Cognitive-Behavioral Therapy CBT combines certain aspects of cognitive therapy with other tactics aimed at helping the behavioral aspects of obsessive-compulsive disorder OCD as well.
+Cognitive-Behavioral Therapy CBT combines certain cognitive therapy aspects with other tactics aimed at helping the behavioral aspects of obsessive-compulsive disorder OCD.
 Cognitive-behavioral therapy is a form of therapy that has been shown to make a big difference for most people suffering from an anxiety disorder, such as those with obsessive-compulsive issues.
 Many studies have shown cognitive-behavioral therapy to be sometimes even more effective than other forms of non-CBT behavioral therapy.
 Cognitive-behavioral therapy works on the belief that certain psychological problems are the result of incorrect or unhelpful patterns of thinking.
 CBT therapy also believes that these problems are at least partly due to unhelpful behaviors.
 Lastly, cognitive behavioral therapy CBT believes that people suffering from these unhelpful thoughts and behaviors can be unlearned with coping mechanisms.
-These CBT therapy coping mechanisms help people to relieve the symptoms of their obsessive-compulsive behaviors to live more fulfilling lives.
+These CBT therapy coping mechanisms help people relieve their obsessive-compulsive behaviors to live more fulfilling lives.

-Cognitive-behavioral therapy CBT treatment allows OCD therapists to help people to replace negative thought patterns to reduce or eliminate unwanted compulsions.
+Cognitive-behavioral therapy CBT treatment allows OCD therapists to replace negative thought patterns to reduce or eliminate unwanted compulsions.
 CBT therapy helps relieve OCD and related obsessive-compulsive symptoms.
 Cognitive-behavioral therapy CBT treatment involves changing thinking patterns through talk therapy with a licensed mental health professional.
-Behavioral therapy CBT first works to help OCD sufferers to recognize the distortions in their thinking that are a result of their OCD symptoms, and then to reevaluate them in a realistic way.
+Behavioral therapy CBT first works to help OCD sufferers recognize the distortions in their thinking resulting from their OCD symptoms and then realistically reevaluate them.
 Next, CBT teaches people problem-solving skills to cope with situations that trigger OCD symptoms.
-These skills often involve learning to face your fears, using role-playing to help prepare for being exposed to triggers, and relaxation techniques to use to try and mitigate negative feelings or actions.
+These skills often involve learning to face your fears, using role-playing to help prepare for exposure to triggers, and relaxation techniques to mitigate negative feelings or actions.
 Exposure therapy is another option that OCD therapists might use in cognitive-behavioral therapy sessions to try to desensitize a person suffering from OCD to their triggers.

-OCD counseling can also involve OCD group therapy, which can help by providing sufferers with a support system of people, along with an OCD therapist, who understands their problems because they themselves have the same issues to overcome.
+OCD counseling can also involve OCD group therapy, which can help by providing sufferers with a support system of people and an OCD therapist who understands their problems because they have the same issues to overcome.
 Other treatments for obsessive-compulsive disorder OCD can include:

 - Family Therapy

 Family therapy might be an option to consider if you or another family member is suffering from OCD.
-A family therapist can help address issues within the family unit that are occurring as a result of having to deal with the stress of obsessive-compulsive symptoms, as well as help family members find coping mechanisms.
+A family therapist can help address issues within the family unit that are occurring due to having to deal with the stress of obsessive-compulsive symptoms and help family members find coping mechanisms.

 - Couples Therapy

-If you are in a relationship and worry that your OCD symptoms are affecting its stability or the way that your partner interacts with or feels about you, you should consider seeing a couples therapist.
+If you are in a relationship and worry that your OCD symptoms affect its stability or how your partner interacts with or feels about you, you should consider seeing a couples therapist.